 Beets are one of my ALL time favorite veggies.
-I’m sure my family finds this very amusing that I say this now, because up until about two years ago, I couldn’t stand beets.
+I’m sure my family finds this very amusing that I say this now because up until about two years ago, I couldn’t stand beets.
 I have no idea what changed, but now I am a huge fan and I eat them every time I can!

 One of the things I always say is that we should eat for color.
 Try to eat a wide range of colors in our fruits and veggies.
 And, you can’t get more vibrant than beets!
 I will be discussing beets in my July newsletter, which will come out soon.

-For now, you can find beets all over the place, from your local farmers market to your grocery store.
+For now, you can find beets all over the place, from your local farmers’ market to your grocery store.
 They are in season right now and you can find both the vibrant red and the golden yellow beets.
 Both are delicious raw or cooked.

-To roast your beets, simple wash the beets (you can use a soft vegetable brush on the skin if needed) and trim the tops 1-2 inches above the root.
+- To roast your beets, simply wash the beets (you can use a soft vegetable brush on the skin if needed) and trim the tops 1-2 inches above the root.

 I love roasted beets with butter and lemon juice.
 I will often make a big batch and eat them for several days.
 It’s always best to eat in season, so go get some beets and enjoy!